Phishing refers to an online scam that targets consumers and their personal information.

 Phishing scams attempt to conceal the fraudulent nature of the message by portraying it as some sort of official communication.
 For example, someone engaging in a phishing scam might send out a mass e-mail that looks as if it originated from a well-known company, such as eBay or Bank of America, or a government agency, such as the Federal Trade Commission.

 Phishing messages ask the recipient to send sensitive information, such as the person's name, date of birth, Social Security number, account passwords, personal identification numbers, and anything else a criminal can use to commit identity theft.
 The end goal of these phishing scams is to acquire information the criminal can use to open fraudulent accounts in the victim's name, or otherwise fraudulently access or use the victim's identity for financial gain.

-Phishing is really just one type of a broader category of crime known as identity theft.
-Identity theft covers any instance where someone attempts to use someone else's personal information in a fraudulent or illegal manner, though phishing scams are very common.
+Phishing is one type of a broader category of crime known as identity theft.
+Identity theft covers any instance where someone attempts to use someone else's personal information fraudulently or illegally, though phishing scams are very common.

 For example, if you run a small business and send an e-mail to a customer asking for his or her credit card number, this is not phishing.
 However, if you pretend to be a representative of a bank or a government agency and you are not, that is phishing.